bigfactory/icejs/.github/CONTRIBUTING.md

 # 5. 🔖 🔖 🔖 Commit & Create tag'...
 # 6. 💡 💡 💡 Start syncing...
 ```

+* When you need to release a latest version, the tag will be created automatically, running `npm publish` will tag your package with the `latest` dist-tag.
+* To publish a package with the `beta` dist-tag, you can choose to release rc、beta、alpha versions, the tag will not be created.

 ## Pull Request Guidelines